Simple Ideas to Make things Better

 Older but still informative - 10 Useful Techniques To Improve Your User Interface Designs

-UX is Simple
+UX is all about simplicity

 If something is unclear - clarify it

 If something is arduous - lighten the load

 If something is complex - make it simpler

 If something is over verbose - strip it back

 If something is big - make it feel manageable